 A notable and long-lived exception to this basic design was the Moore, which used a simple push-pull action.
 A Moore Non-Leakable cutaway appears above; you can read more about Moore safeties here.

-Although safety pens were first made in America – the Horton, shown above, was put into production in the 1890s – their popularity was greatest and most lasting in Europe, most notably in France, Germany, and Italy.
+Although safety pens were first made in America – the Horton, shown above, was put into production in 1894 – their popularity was greatest and most lasting in Europe, most notably in France, Germany, and Italy.

 While the market for safety pens in Germany was dominated by German penmakers, Waterman was the market leader elsewhere in Europe.
 Nor did Waterman settle for a one-size-fits-all approach, instead offering a broad range of country-specific models and overlay patterns.
 Local pen makers also produced safeties, but they tended to be followers rather than leaders.